MicrosoftDocs/azure-devops-docs/docs/repos/git/pull-requests.md

 ## Review pull requests

 The PR **Overview** tab shows the current state of the PR at a glance.
-Review the title, description, and discussion to understand proposed changes and see issues raised by other reviewers.
+You can review the title, description, and comments to understand proposed changes and see issues raised by other reviewers.

+To help get a quick picture of PR status, the **Overview** tab summarizes branch policies that are passing or failing.
+If available, the summary shows a snippet of the failure message from the check's log.
+The overview only lists failed build policies, but you can see all the policy checks by selecting **View checks**.

 :::image type="content" source="media/pull-requests/pull-request-overview-2020.png" alt-text="Screenshot that shows the PR overview tab.":::